 By LEN LEVINSON

 There’s a Far Side cartoon by Gary Larson that I can’t seem to find.
 It shows the devil on a TV screen facing a sweltering room of damned souls in hell.
 He’s taken the part of a weatherman and informs the damned souls that the big cold front is going to “barely” miss them.
 The cartoon sums up this book of essays by pulp writer and paperback virtuoso, Len Levinson.

 Levison started out writing for a Prentice-Hall Publishers in New York City.
 This was back in the 1960’s.
 It was a grueling experience and served as the foundation for his novel The Cobra Woman.
 Before this experience, he attended college on the GI bill, after serving in the army during the fifties.
 Raised by an angry WWI veteran father, he came of age in a public housing development.
 Somewhere along the way Levinson decided to become a writer.

-After watching two colleges drop dead from overwork at the publicity company, where he eked out a meager living in the Big Apple, Levinson made the decision to quit his stressful job and become a fulltime novelist.
+After watching two colleges drop dead from overwork , Levinson made the decision to quit his stressful job and become a full-time novelist.
 At this point the narrative is supposed to show him struggle onward until finding success and fortune as a big-time novelist in the Harold Robbins mode.
-Where this a Hollywood movie, the writer would go on to fame and buy a big house in the hills overlooking Los Angeles.
+Were this a Hollywood movie, the writer would go on to fame and buy a big house in the hills overlooking Los Angeles.

 As Levinson tells it:

 On the other hand, if I played it safe and remained in PR, suppressing frustration and dissatisfaction, I’d probably evolve into a well-pensioned, gray-bearded, ex-PR semi-alcoholic residing comfortably in a West Side co-op, or gated community in Boca Raton, happily married to a former Playboy Bunny.